Davey Johnson: Baltimore Orioles

 In 1996, Johnson returned to Baltimore as the Orioles' manager on a three-year, $2.25 million contract.
-The Orioles had gone 71-73 the previous year, but the team had promising talent to go with future Hall of Famers Cal Ripken Jr., Mike Mussina, Eddie Murray, and Roberto Alomar.
-The team went 88–74, finishing four games behind the New York Yankees in the AL East but it was good enough for the Wild Card by three games.
+The Orioles had gone 71–73 the previous year, but the team had promising talent to go with future Hall of Famers Cal Ripken Jr., Mike Mussina, Eddie Murray, and Roberto Alomar.
+The team went 88–74, finishing four games behind the New York Yankees in the AL East but it was good enough for the wild card by three games.
 It was the Orioles' first trip to the postseason since winning the 1983 World Series.
-The Orioles met the Cleveland Indians in the Division Series, the defending champion of the American League who had won 99 games, the best in the majors that season.
-The Orioles won the first two games before Cleveland forced a Game 4 with a win, and they were one inning away from forcing another one before the Orioles rallied with an Alomar two-out RBI single, and he gave them the lead in the 12th on a home run that delivered Baltimore to the Championship Series against the New York Yankees.
-The Orioles were leading Game 1 4–3 in the eighth inning before a fly ball hit by Derek Jeter was illegally caught over the fence by fan Jeffrey Maier over the hands of Tony Tarasco that tied the game.
-The Yankees won the game in the eleventh inning, and while the Orioles rebounded to win Game 2, the Yankees then won the next three; Game 3 saw a blown lead by the Orioles in the eighth inning that turned a 2–1 lead into a 5–2 loss, while the Yankees scored three runs in the eighth in Game 4 to blow open an 8-4 decision, while Game 5 saw the Yankees score all the runs they needed in the third inning for a 6-4 clincher.
+The Orioles defeated the Cleveland Indians in the Division Series, the defending champion of the American League who had won 99 games, the best in the majors that season, and lost the Championship Series against the New York Yankees.

-The Orioles did even better in the following season, as they went 98–64 to finish with the best record in the American League while retaining the key core from before (albeit with the loss of Murray while acquiring future Hall of Famer Harold Baines mid-season).
+In 1997, the Orioles went 98–64 to finish with the best record in the American League while retaining the key core from before (albeit with the loss of Murray while acquiring future Hall of Famer Harold Baines mid-season).
 In the Division Series, they faced the Seattle Mariners.
 The Orioles won the series in four games, as they routed the Mariners with 23 runs while allowing just 11.
 They met the Cleveland Indians in the Championship Series, who had upset the Yankees.
-The Orioles lost in a heartbreaker of a playoff series, however.
-All four losses in the series to the Indians were by one run, with two of them happening in extra innings (Game 3, for example, was lost on an alleged missed call of a foul tipped bunt).
-The Orioles outscored Cleveland 19–18 and out-hit them 54–40, but the Indians prevailed in Game 6 to advance to the World Series.
+The Orioles lost in six games.